About lisalam

 5. 人文學院保留隨時更改或終止此抽獎活動,以及修訂有關條款及細則的權利而不作另行通知。如有任何爭議,人文學院保留最終決定權。

 We are excited to announce the return of the UM Language and Culture Day!
-As one of the flagship events of the FAH, this year’s UM Language and Culture Day will take place on 27 March 2024 (Wed), with the theme “Cherish Mother Tongues; Embrace All Cultures.”
-The event aims to celebrate linguistic and cultural diversity while preserving mother tongues on the UM campus, as well as in Macau in general.
-Building on the success of last year, we have prepared a series of engaging and interactive activities, including the Opening Ceremony, various handcraft workshops, games booths, and the Cultural Treasure Hunt.
-Additionally, participants will have the chance to win prizes such as Airpods, an instant camera, power banks, a speaker, and supermarket cash coupons, among others.
-We warmly invite all UM members to join us!
+As one of the flagship events of the FAH, this year’s UM Language and Culture Day will take place on 26 March 2025 (Wed), with the theme “Cherish Mother Tongues; Embrace All Cultures.”
+The event aims to celebrate linguistic and cultural diversity while preserving mother tongues on the UM campus, as well as in Macao in general.
+Building on the success of last year, we have prepared a series of engaging and interactive activities, including the Opening Ceremony, various handcraft workshops, and the Cultural Treasure Hunt.
+We warmly invite all UM members to join us in making this fantastic event a great success.

 1.GRAND OPENING